aliceitmushuk/fast_krr_alisver/README.md

 ## Quickstart

-We present instructions for installing our package via `pip` and using it for example problems.
+We present instructions for installing the repository via `pip` and using `ASkotch` on some example problems.

 > [!NOTE]
 > Currently, our implementation can only handle Laplacian, Matérn 1/2, Matérn 3/2, Matérn 5/2, and RBF kernels.